-British Airways computer problem causes delays at multiple airports
+British Airways computer glitch causes big delays at multiple airports

 Less than three weeks before that, Southwest Airlines (LUV) canceled more than 1,000 flights following a system failure.

+British Airways, the U.K.'s flag carrier, is owned by International Airlines Group (BABWF), whose other businesses include Ireland's Aer Lingus and Spain's Iberia.

--- Marilia Brocchetto contributed reporting.
+-- Marilia Brocchetto, Stephanie Halasz and Ruairi Casey contributed reporting.